wp-plugins/strong-testimonials/readme.txt

 Widget

 * Updated [jQuery cycle plugin](http://jquery.malsup.com/cycle2/), conditionally loaded.
-* Break on word boundary, not mid-word, e.g. *"John is an asset . . ."* not *"John is an ass . . ."*
+* Break on word boundary, not mid-word.
+    * e.g. *"John is an asset . . ."* not *"John is an ass . . ."*
 * Improved widget options.
 * Order by: Random, Newest first, Oldest first.